Kaggle Kernels and Google Colab are great.

 Sounded good.
 I thought I would be able to prototype locally and then execute notebooks on the cloud GPU.
 What could go wrong?

-As it turned out, there are a lot of frictions in the mentioned workflow.
+As it turned out, there are a lot of issues I encountered in the mentioned workflow.

 First of all, my solution source code quickly became an entire project with a lot of source code and dependencies.
 I used poetry as a package manager and decided to generate an installable package every time I made meaningful changes to the project in order to test them in the cloud.
 These installable packages I was uploading into a private Kaggle dataset which in turn was mounted to a notebook.
 The notebook was calling classes and functions from the package.

 This approach turns out to have underwater stones.
-Kaggle notebooks randomly thrown weird errors after installing project packages.
+Kaggle notebooks randomly threw weird errors after installing project packages.
 I think it was related to dependency version mismatch and I spotted errors like "method X is not found in package Y", etc. Autoreload was not helpful.
-Several mornings in a row I started my day dealing with new and new suddenly occurred unearthly issues.
+Several mornings in a row I started my day dealing with endless amount of new issues that had arisen all of the sudden.

 While working on the competition, I switched from Keras to PyTorch.
 PyTorch is much slower on CPU than TensorFlow or Keras.
 It was time-consuming to even perform a dev run of my recent changes.
 However, PyTorch has outstanding support in academic and other ML-associated communities which means a bunch of (almost) read-to-use examples of state-of-art technics.